 Do not pack hot food (>70 deg C) in plastic containers.

-- Avoiding Smoking and Chewing Tobacco products
+- Avoid Smoking and Chewing Tobacco

-Smoking (active and passive) or chewing Tobacco is known to directly increase lung and mouth cancer risk along with contributing to increased risk of many other cancers as well as Lifestyle/ Cardiovascular diseases.
-This is the most well established and totally avoidable cause of Cancer.
+Smoking (active and passive) or chewing tobacco is known to directly increase lung and mouth cancer risk along with contributing to increased risk of many other cancers as well as lifestyle/ cardiovascular diseases.
+This is the most well-established and totally avoidable cause of cancer.

 - Lifestyle modification

-Include daily physical activity of at least half-hour (walking, cycling, jogging, swimming, Yoga or Aerobics) in routine.
 If sitting for prolonged periods (>2 hours), take a break to walk for 5 minutes, and stretch arms, legs, and neck.

 - Monitoring Radiation and Pollution exposure

-Exposure to environmental cancer-causing agents (Carcinogens) requires attention.
+Exposure to environmental cancer-causing agents (carcinogens) requires attention.
 Start with simple practical measures:

-- Mobile phones – do not carry in your pockets or close to the body (keep in a bag).
+- Mobile phones – do not carry them in your pockets or close to the body (keep them in a bag).
 Do not speak on it while charging, and in case of long calls (>10 minutes) use hands-free stands, speaker mode or earphones).
 Do not keep them close to you while sleeping.

 - Protect yourself with masks, if working or driving in open vehicles (autos, bikes, etc) on a routine/daily basis.

-- Screening and Medical Care
+- Screening, Prevention and Medical Care